ducheharsh/Paytm_project/frontend/README.md

 **Axios** : For Backend calls

 ---
-* Planning to use React Recoil instead of traditonal react state hooks for state management soon
+- [ ] Planning to use React Recoil instead of traditonal react state hooks for state management soon
-* Also gonna add debouncing for the dashboard search user inputs for more optimization
+- [x] ~Also gonna add debouncing for the dashboard search user inputs for more optimization~
+- [x] ~Money Transfer page coming soon~

 ## SignUp Page